spacelama/bomradar/README.md

 your download bills if you were to run this every minute)

-Incorporate it into an always on display on your raspberry pi:
+Incorporate it into an always on display on your raspberry pi (jerky in this screengrab because my Pi doesn't have much CPU - trust me it's a lot smoother):
 ![Screengrab of always-on_display](screengrab.fullscreen.gif)